KrGoranova/SPACE/README.md

-This is my task for Hitachi Solutions.
+This is my assessment task for Hitachi Solutions Bulgaria SPACE programme.